arista-channel/acws/docs/index.md

     ---

-    Configure a guest Wifi SSID with a captive guest portal and tunnel wireless traffic
+    Configure a guest WiFi SSID with a captive guest portal and tunnel wireless traffic

     [:material-login: Hop into B-03](./b_wireless/b03_lab.md){ .md-button .md-button--primary }